Dilnavas/sort-algo-visualizer/README.md

 # Sorting Algorithm Visualizer
- This is a react application to visualize some of sorting algorithm.
+ This is a react application to visualize some of sorting algorithms.